gia-guar/JARVIS-ChatGPT/README.md

 answer *(text)* > IBM Watson/TTS-model > answer *(spoken)*

 ## March 13 2023 UPDATE: JARVIS VOICE IS HERE!
 **How i did it**: I spent a huge amount of time on @CorentinJ github https://github.com/CorentinJ/Real-Time-Voice-Cloning which provides an interface to generate audio from text using a pretrained text-to-speech model.
 The GUI is pretty clever and I admire his work, however, using the model in a python script is not straight foward!
-I first edidted the toolbox to save the embeddings which are basically what drives the generation process.
-They are the "voice IDs" expressed in terms of matrix.
+I first edited the toolbox to save **embeddings**, which are the beginning of  the generation process,.
+They are the "voice ID" of the targeted people, expressed in terms of matrix.
 With this edit, I used the toolbox to generate Paul Bettany's voice embedding. <br>
-Then, I wrote down a trimmed version of CorentinJ's [`JARVIS.py`].
-This version can load the embedding learned from Jarvis voice and do basic oprations like Synth and vocode.
+Then, I wrote down a trimmed version of CorentinJ's toolbox, `JARVIS.py`.
+This version can load the embedding learned from Jarvis voice and do basic oprations like Synth and vocode upon request from any script.

 ![toolbox](https://user-images.githubusercontent.com/49094051/224836993-ee7b4964-e518-46f4-85b1-b25f48f1a78c.PNG)
+<p align="center"> Original Toolbox interface: you can see the embedding </p>

 # TUTORIAL
 ## Github overview
-**MAIN** script you should open: if you want to use the latest version of the OpenAI API, `openai_api_chatbot.py`.
-If you rely on the wrapper open `openai_wrapper_chatbot.py`. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `chatgpt_wrapper.py` if you want to use the wrapper.
+**MAIN** script you should run: `openai_api_chatbot.py` if you want to use the latest version of the OpenAI API.
+If you rely on the wrapper open `openai_wrapper_chatbot.py` instead. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `chatgpt_wrapper.py` if you want to use the wrapper.
 The remaining scripts are supplementary to the voice generation.

 ## Step 1: installation, accounts, APIs...
 - verify your graphic engine and CUDA version are compatible with pytorch by running `torch.cuda.is_available()` and `torch.cuda.get_device_name(0)`;